 - A lowered blood pressure

-However, these benefits are only recognised as part of a controlled diet – and by this I mean healthy foods in moderation – too much salt in your diet will have the reverse effects of these benefits.
+However, these benefits are only recognized as part of a controlled diet – and by this I mean healthy foods in moderation – too much salt in your diet will have the reverse effects of these benefits.
 To reduce blood pressure and lower the risk of heart disease, the Australian Heart Foundation recommends adults eat less than 5g of salt (2000mg of sodium) a day.
 That’s less than a teaspoon a day.

 There’s no salt is buffalo wings right? anyone?